dvingo/visualize-the-source-ember-app/README.md

 Have the ember app request /api/directories/getRoot which will find the root of the ember source and return the tree.

+Add an 'root' attribute on nodes and index them.
+Then you can select which git repo you want to visualize.

 # Quick start

 Assumees Neo4j is installed